 Slurred speech is an example of an anxiety symptom that can be incredibly frightening.
 But it's common with those suffering from anxiety attacks, and in most cases it says nothing about the health of your brain.

-Anxiety attacks can cause a host of issues that may lead to slurred speech.
 If you're worried, contact your doctor.
-But if you also have other anxiety symptoms fill out my anxiety test to get more information on how to treat anxiety forever.
+But if you also have other anxiety symptoms, fill out our free anxiety test to see your anxiety score, compare your anxiety to others, and find helpful information on treatments.

 Causes of Anxiety Slurred Speech